Reliable high-accuracy error mitigation for utility-scale quantum circuits: Introduction

 Beyond accuracy, practical EM also demands efficiency.
-Although mitigation times scale exponentially with circuit size, the exponent depends on the mitigation method.
+Although mitigation times scale exponentially with the accumulated error in the circuit, and thus with its size, the exponent depends on the mitigation method.
 We measure circuit size in terms of \emph{active volume} \cite{YEMpaper}: the number of entangling gates in the circuit that affect the target observable.
-Active volume determines the complexity both for classical simulation and for EM, since any gate outside the 'causal lightcone' of the observable can be omitted without loss of accuracy.
+Active volume determines the complexity both for classical simulation and for EM, since any gate outside the `causal lightcone' of the observable can be omitted without loss of accuracy.
 It is crucial to reduce the exponent controlling the time overhead in order to unlock the largest active volumes and highest output accuracies achievable on a given noisy quantum device.

 Here we present QESEM: a reliable, efficient, and accurate Quantum Error Suppression and Error Mitigation software.
-QESEM builds upon an unbiased quasi-probabilistic (QP) mitigation framework, retaining the reliability of QP-based mitigation methods while offering tunable parameters to exchange minimal, controlled bias for substantial efficiency gains.
-It introduces key innovations that boost the efficiency of QP-based mitigation and enable it to scale to large circuits, such as efficient \emph{multi-type} QP decompositions for both Clifford and fractional entangling gates, reducing circuit depths by up to twice compared to standard mitigation methods that are incompatible with fractional gates.
+Built on an unbiased quasi-probabilistic (QP) mitigation framework~\cite{Temme2017, Endo2018}, QESEM preserves the reliability of QP-based mitigation methods while introducing key innovations that improve efficiency and scalability.
+These include the ability to trade minimal, controlled bias for substantial performance gains, and efficient \emph{multi-type} QP decompositions for both Clifford and fractional entangling gates, which reduce circuit depths by up to twice compared to standard mitigation methods that are incompatible with fractional gates.